Towards Deployable OCR models for Indic languages: Text Recognition using CTC Transcription

-The encoded features $\mathbf{x^\prime}$ are projected to the size equivalent to the number of the output classes using a linear projection layer followed by Softmax normalization.
-This step can be viewed as the decoding part of the CTC as interpreted in~\cite{distil_ctc}.
-The original output alphabet $L$ is augmented by adding an extra label $~$ for blank.
-That is, $ L^{\prime} = {L} \cup \sim$.
-Blank label corresponds to the the case when we want to assign no label for an input.
-The result of Softmax normalization at a time-step can be interpreted as class conditional probabilities at the time-step.
-Or in other words, Softmax yields the posterior distribution over the classes.
+\paragraph{\textbf{Decoder:}} The encoded features $\mathbf{x^\prime}$ undergo a linear projection layer followed by Softmax normalization, aligning their size with the number of output classes.
+This procedure, resembling the decoding phase of CTC as interpreted in~\cite{distil_ctc}, extends the original output alphabet $L$ with an extra label for blank, denoted as $\sim$.
+The blank label signifies instances where no label is assigned to an input.
+Softmax normalization at each time step yields class conditional probabilities, forming the posterior distribution over the classes.
+Essentially, given the sequence of encoded features,